Things to do in Flores

 Komodo Island Diving Sites

-My divemaster explains the dive site at Komodo Island
+My divemaster explains the dive site at Komodo Island.

-Being a scuba diver, I was totally speechless with the ultra-rich marine and coral life at the many dive sites around Komodo Island.
+If you are a scuba diver, Komodo Island offers one of the best diving in Indonesia and possibly worldwide.
+As a scuba diver, I was speechless about the ultra-rich marine and coral life at the many dive sites around Komodo Island.

 6. Volunteer at Rainbow Reading Garden (Taman Bacaan Pelangi)

-Nila Tanzil and the volunteers at Taman Bacaan Pelangi in Flores, East Nusa Tenggara
+Nila Tanzil and the volunteers at Taman Bacaan Pelangi in Flores, East Nusa Tenggara.

 Taman Bacaan Pelangi is also a non-profit organization working to establish children’s libraries in remote areas of Eastern Indonesia since 2009.